Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-troubleshooting.md

 common factors:
 - One primary reason could be insufficient memory.
-When the database cannot hold enough of its working set in memory, it resorts to frequent disk reads and writes (swap), leading to high I/O.
+When the database cannot hold enough of its working set in memory, it resorts to frequent disk reads and writes, leading to high I/O.
 - Another potential cause is executing queries that retrieve large amounts of data, especially if these operations are not optimized or if the resulting dataset size exceeds the available memory.